dondi/GRNsight/database/README.md

           - Change it to the following, rerun the `generate_network.py` command and it should work!
 If it doesn't you may need to troubleshoot a bit further (´◕ ᵔ ◕`✿)*ᶜʳᶦᵉˢ*.

               - ![image](https://user-images.githubusercontent.com/21343072/213094984-bff2deb3-d26b-4809-83d6-6a6615b6e3cf.png)

-           *** Note: *** If you get the following error:
-           ImportError: urllib3 v2.0 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'OpenSSL 1.1.0h 27 Mar 2018'.
-See: Drop support for OpenSSL<1.1.1 urllib3/urllib3#2168
-           Run `pip install urllib3==1.26.6`

         3. Load the processed files into your database.